Portishead, Somerset: Transport

 Transport links to Bristol and beyond have long been a concern for many residents.
 In 2000 a group was set up to campaign for the reopening of the Portishead to Bristol railway line.
 In 2009 the cost was estimated at £28 million, but by 2024 this increased to £182 million.
 Full funding was agreed on 10 Feb 2025 by local authorities and the Department for Transport, and the line is due to open in 2027.

 The main A369 road — known after the historical name for the area as "The Portbury Hundred", which links the town to the nearby M5 motorway — is prone to congestion, especially during rush hours.
 Major traffic-flow modifications have caused much controversy because they are widely seen as having caused queuing where none existed before.
 More than 4,000 residents signed a petition to North Somerset Council expressing concern at the development.

 In September 2009 a trial was undertaken to turn off traffic lights in Portishead.
 It was conducted in association with North Somerset Council, Martin Cassini and Colin Buchanan.
 The change was made permanent after some journey times reportedly fell by over 50% with no measured reduction in pedestrian safety, despite greater numbers now using the route (over 2,000 vehicles and 300 pedestrians an hour).

-Portishead is served by bus routes, including a half-hourly service to Bristol; as well as local buses to Clevedon and Weston-super-Mare.
+Portishead is served by bus routes, including a half-hourly service to Bristol, an hourly service to Bristol Airport; as well as local buses to Clevedon and Weston-super-Mare.
 The WESTlink on-demand bus serves the town.

 A lifeboat service has been operated by the Portishead Lifeboat Trust since 1996, but in 2015 this transferred to a new RNLI lifeboat station adjacent to the pier.